-Tex-Mex spice blend
+Tex-Mex spice blend(May be presentGluten)

 red kidney beans

 mini flour tortillas(ContainsGluten)

-While the pie is baking, chop the cucumber into 1 cm chunks.
-Finely chop the cos lettuce.
-In a medium bowl, combine 1 tbs of olive oil, the white wine vinegar and honey and mix well.
-Add the cucumber and cos lettuce to the bowl and toss to coat.
-TIP: Toss the salad just before serving to avoid soggy leaves.
+Sprinkle the shredded Cheddar cheese and parsley over the mince and bake for 10-12 minutes, or until the cheese has melted and the tortillas are golden.
+While the bake is in the oven, cut the tomato into 1cm chunks.
+Shred the cos lettuce leaves.
+In a medium bowl, combine the vinegar, honey and 2 tbs of olive oil.
+Add the tomato and cos lettuce to the bowl and toss to coat.
+TIP: Toss the salad just before serving to keep the leaves crisp.

 Divide the cheesy Mexican beef tortilla bake between plates.
 Top with a dollop of sour cream and serve with the salad.